inaz2/proxy2/README.md

 * support both of IPv4 and IPv6
 * support HTTP/1.1 Persistent Connection
 * support dynamic certificate generation for HTTPS intercept
+* all openssl operations does via pyopenssl api without any syscalls
+* support certificate generation with subjectAltName extension for prevent ERR_CERT_COMMON_NAME_INVALID error.

 This script works on Python 2.7.
 You need to install OpenSSL to intercept HTTPS connections.